alexgurliya/Telegram-Caption-Editor/README.md

 - Fully containerized with Docker support.
 - Deployable on Google Colab for easy use.

-## Prerequisites
-- Python 3.9 or higher.
-- Docker (optional for containerization).
-- Google Colab for a cloud-based deployment option.

 ## Setup

 ### Deploy on Google Colab